aimrt.channel

 []

-List of allowed Channel backends for Channel Sub Topic
+List of allowed Channel backends for the Channel Sub Topic

 sub_topics_options[i].enable_filters